bayoen/bayoen.github.io/star/en/guide.md

     <br/><span>Main window of <strong>bayoen-star</strong></span>
 </p>

 1. Scoreboard: The left and right side of screen indicate player 1 and player 2 respectively.
-There are three [symbols](#Symbol)과, five [modes](#Mode).
+There are three [symbols](#Symbol) and five [modes](#Mode).
 The interval of all scores between 0 and 9999. otherwise... we are totally sorry.
 2. Game Status: Shows the status of **Puyo Puyo Tetris**.
 There are three things:
     - **Offline**: **Puyo Puyo Tetris** is offline.
 Turn on **Puyo Puyo Tetris** and play games to turn on the counter.
     - **Ready**: **Puyo Puyo Tetris** is turned-on. **bayoen-star** is ready.
 Play games to turn on the counter.